 If you haven’t seen enough of beautiful nature yet, then make sure to head to the beautiful Stackpole Nature Reserve.
 Upheld by the National Trust, this natural area is another fantastic place for a day in the great outdoors and taking in the beautiful scenery, flora and fauna of South Wales.

 Known for being home to such wildlife as sea otters, various birds, over 30 species of butterflies and the larges colony of horseshoe bats in Wales, you can also take in beautiful flora in this area, as well.
-Full of beautiful beaches, pleasant woodland areas, lily ponds and more, Stackpole is undoubtedly one of the best places to visit in Pembrokeshire.
+Full of beautiful beaches, pleasant woodland areas, lily ponds and more, Stackpole is undoubtedly one of the best places head to when in Pembrokeshire.

 Pembrokeshire isn’t all just stunning natural areas and trekking (though these are certainly highlights of visiting the region), there are also countless lovely towns and villages to visit in the regions and one of those villages is the lovely town of Pembroke.